moosetechnology/moosetechnology.github.io/_posts/2021-05-04-how-to-build-a-new-moose-tool.md

 Because the method is defined in `MooseObject`, any subclass (MooseModel, MooseEntity, …) will have this tab when displayed in the inspector.

 That it is!
-Now we run again: `MiInspectorBrowser runMe` and we will se that the new tab now appears.
+Now we run again: `MiInspectorBrowser open` and we will se that the new tab now appears.

 !["Moose Inspector"](/img/posts/2021-05-04-how-to-build-a-new-moose-tool/moose-inspector-final.png){: .img-fill }